Types of Professional Medical Assistants

 Occupational Outlook for Medical Assistants

 The job outlook for professional medical assistants is excellent.
-According to the U.S. Department of Labor’s Occupational Outlook Handbook, employment of medical assistants is expected to grow by 31 percent from the years 2010 to 2020.
+According to the U.S. Department of Labor’s Occupational Outlook Handbook, employment of medical assistants is expected to increase by 29 percent from the years 2012 to 2022.
 This rate is much faster than the average for all occupations.

 The handbook explains that hiring medical assistants is cost-effective, because medical assistants can handle day-to-day administrative and clinical duties, which frees up doctors’ time to see more patients.
 The handbook says, “Assistants will likely continue to be used in place of more expensive workers, such as nurses, to reduce costs.”